vincoss/glut/src/GlutDev/Readme.txt

 navigation the item is not selected see CSS or JS script

-runner should not cancel already running if duration expires just dont create new request and wait for already running requets
+runner should not cancel already running if duration expires just dont create new request and wait for already running requets count does not works runner does not async wait.

 ### Nice to have